ridatadiscoverycenter/erddap-docker/README.md

 The configuration in this repository is designed for deployments.
 If you'd like to test this image locally you can use the `docker-compose.dev.yml`.
-This file differs from the production compose in two aspects:and `content/erddap/setup.xml`.
+This file differs from the production compose in two aspects:

 1. The port mapping is changed from `127.0.0.1:8080:8080` to `8080`.